merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 Bin names ....................................: Aneorococcus_sp, C_albicans, E_facealis, F_magna, L_citreum, P_acnes, P_avidum, P_rhinitidis, S_aureus, S_epidermidis, S_hominis, S_lugdunensis, Streptococcus
 ```

-The bin names in the collection meren are taxonomic affiliations for these bins as they appeared in the original publicatoin of this dataset by [Sharon et al.](https://www.ncbi.nlm.nih.gov/pubmed/22936250), so they can serve as ground truths for this little experiment.
+The bin names in the collection meren are taxonomic affiliations for these bins as they appeared in the original publication of this dataset by [Sharon et al.](https://www.ncbi.nlm.nih.gov/pubmed/22936250), so they can serve as ground truths for this little experiment.
 Now we can run the scg-taxonomy estimation on this collection:

 ```
 anvi-estimate-genome-taxonomy -c CONTIGS.db \